kkav5/spring-boot-sayaj1/README.md

 # spring-boot-sayaj1

-First step would be connecting to a Postgres Database, that does not have any tables yet.
+First step would be connecting to a Postgres Database which does not have any tables yet.

 Then go into " ./sayaj/src/main/resources/META-INF " .
 There is a file "application.yml".
 This file contains the information to connect to the database.
 To change the file, after   "jdbc-postgresql:" add the address of your database.
 Change the information for "username:" and  "password:" according to your username and password.